jusjoken/gemstone/Readme.md

-Gemstone UI addon for SageTV 7
+Gemstone UI addon for SageTV 9

-Not updated yet for V9
+This version is under minimal development while Gemstone 2 is being worked on